At OUTography, our Google certified & trust Street View photographers in Phoenix often face a critical question from the local business.

 Google does offer an online listing page ownership transfer request form available, but it’s a little tricky to get to the form.
 So here you go!
 A few simple steps to take you to the request form.

 [Updated on 03/23/2017 – Google Local Business Listing Support Changes]

 Ever since we published this page, we’ve received lots requests asking if we can speed up the process.
 Unfortunately, no one and not even Google employee will promise you to get your Google Listing Ownership issue resolved.
-However, request ownership transfer process has changed as well.
+And requesting ownership transfer process has changed as well.

 [Speedy way to request Google Local Listing Ownership Transfer]

 You should NOT use this method before submitting your ownership transfer online (see next section).
-However, most ownership transfer processes will be rejected by the current owners who tend do hijack or damange your business.
-So call, chat and email are the last options to get your ownership claimed.
+However, most ownership transfer processes will be rejected by the current owners who tend do hijack or damage your business.
+So call, chat, and email is the last option to get your ownership claimed.

 Simply visit the following page:

 Scroll down and find “Need Help” section.
 There are three options: Call, Chat or Email.
 I personally prefer to chat, because you won’t be able to understand the voice from the other side of the line.
 The support team is in India.
 They often kick you around with the same answer, which is to ask you to do ownership transfer requestion online.